top of page

 Available as one of many hard to find songs on EP’s 1988–1991, this version is five and a half minutes longer than the original version that appeared on the Glider EP.

 First available digitally on Keeping the Faith, Creation, 1991.
 Technically, this doesn’t belong here as it a Weatherall production with no input from the band.
-While not one of Weatherall’s better efforts, it is worth listening to in order to hear some of the original guitar, vocals, and the flute chorus separated from the other elements in the song.
+While not one of his better efforts, it is worth hearing for the guitar, vocals, and the flute chorus separated from the other elements in the song.

 .avif)